VineelReddy14/local-lense/README.md

 2. **Back Navigation**
    - Allows users to return to the News section or the previous page.

-## Help Page Overview

-The Help Page (`HelpPage.jsx`) is designed to guide users on how to use the app.
-It includes the News page and the Local Posts page.

 ## Local Posts Page Overview